slidenerd/Fpam/README.md

 		</li>
 		<li>PROCESS OPTIONAL ELEMENTS
 		<ul>
-			<li>Does the combination of the optional elements name, description, caption contain words or phrases that match with one or more words or phrases from the spam database?
+			<li>Does the combination of the optional elements groupName, description, caption contain words or phrases that match with one or more words or phrases from the spam database?
 			<ul>
 				<li>If NO MATCH found, then jump to PROCESS LINK SET</li>
 				<li>If one or more matches are found,
 				<ol>
 					<li>Delete the postId</li>
-					<li>Note the group id where this postId was made</li>
+					<li>Note the group groupId where this postId was made</li>
 					<li>Add this person to the SPAMMERS database</li>
-					<li>Increment the number of spam posts made by this person under that group id</li>
+					<li>Increment the number of spam posts made by this person under that group groupId</li>
 					<li>Increment the counter of each spam word that was a match [analytics]</li>
 					<li>Note the created time of this postId [analytics]</li>
 					<li>Note the updated time of this postId [analytics]</li>